 When dot11SolicitedPADActivated is true, a non-AP and non-PCP STA may send a Service Information

 Request ANQP-element (see 9.4.5.28) to obtain information about a matching service.
 The Service Information Request ANQP-element shall include one or more Service Information Request Tuple subfields.
-Each Service Information Request Tuple subfield shall include either a service name or a service hash within the Service Name subfield, may include an Instance Name subfield, and may include a Service Information Query Request subfield that is service specific.
+Each Service Information Request Tuple subfield shall include either a service name or a service hash within the Service Hash Name subfield, may include an Instance Name subfield, and may include a Service Information Request AttributeQuery Request subfield that is service specific request.

 When dot11SolicitedPADActivated is true, an SIR shall use the information from the Service Information Request ANQP-element to determine if the requested service(s) or combination of services are reachable via the BSS.
-If matching services are found, the SIR shall respond by requesting the AP or PCP to transmit a Service Information Response ANQP-element that contains a Service Information Response Tuple subfield for each service that satisfies the request.
+If matching services are found, corresponding to the Service Hash subfield, the SIR shall respond by requesting the AP or PCP to transmit a Service Information Response ANQP-element that contains a Service Information Response Tuple subfield for each service that satisfies the request.
 The Service Information Response ANQP-element contains detailed information about the services.
-When there is no matching service, the SIR shall respond by requesting the AP or PCP to transmit a Service Information Response ANQP-element containing zero Service Information Response Tuple subfields.
+When there is no matching service, corresponding to the Service Hash subfield, the SIR shall can respond by requesting the AP or PCP to transmit a Service Information Response ANQP-element containing zero Service Information Response Tuple subfields.

 The SIC receives service information from the contents of the Service Information Response ANQP-ele- ment.
 The non-AP and non-PCP STA might proceed with the authentication and association procedure (see 11.3) (see examples illustrated in W.1).